ipopescu/docs/source/docs/casper/concepts/key-types.md

 ### Hash

-`Key::Hash` contains a byte array with a length of 32, and as such can be used to pass any of the hashes.
-Please take note that the developer of the contract is responsible for implementation of any checks necessary on the receiving side.
+`Key::Hash` contains a byte array with a length of 32, which can be used to pass any of the hashes.
+Please take note that the developer of the contract is responsible for the implementation of any checks necessary on the receiving side.

 |Type|Prefix|Example|
 |---|---|---|